 - Bronze Age Mining in Europe Dates Back Earlier than Previously Thought

 - Mudlarking the Thames: How a Riverbed Became the World’s Biggest Archaeological Site

-Window into prehistory
+A Window into Prehistory

 The analysis of the hoard is on-going, and more insights are expected to be obtained.
-According to Duncan Wilson, the chief executive of Historic England , ‘The finds have already taught us a great deal about this distant age’.
-Conservation work, is also being carried out on the priceless objects.
+According to Duncan Wilson, the chief executive of Historic England , “The finds have already taught us a great deal about this distant age”.
+Careful preservation work has been carried out on the priceless objects.